 Sometimes, you may take a prescription drug that isn't on your plan's drug list or it's restricted in some way.
 Whether you're a new member or a continuing member, there's a way to get help.

 Start by talking to your doctor.
-He/she can help decide if there's another drug on the Drug List you can switch to.
-If there isn't a good alternative drug, you or your doctor can ask for a formulary exception.
+Your doctor can help decide if there's another drug on the drug list you can switch to.
+If there isn't a good alternative drug, you, your representative or your doctor can ask for a formulary exception.
 If the exception is approved, you can keep getting your current drug for a certain period of time.